daseinsucks/Reflexia/pkg/project/README.md

 # project

-This package provides a way to configure and manage project files based on a set of filters and prompts.
-It reads configuration from files and builds package files based on the provided ModuleMatch.
-The package also includes functions to check if specific filters are present in the directory.
+This package provides a way to configure and manage project files based on a set of criteria.
+It reads configuration files in the project_config directory and uses them to build a map of package names to file paths.
+The package also includes functions to check if files in a given directory match specific filters.

-Environment variables, flags, or cmdline arguments can be used for configuration.

-Edge cases for launching the application include:

-- No configuration files found
-- Invalid configuration file format
-- Missing or invalid ModuleMatch

-Project package structure:

-- pkg/project/project.go

-Summary of major code parts:

 ## ProjectConfig

-The ProjectConfig struct holds the configuration for the project, including:
+The ProjectConfig struct holds the configuration settings for the package.
+It has the following fields:

-- FileFilter: A list of file extensions to include in the project.
+- FileFilter: A string that specifies the pattern to match files.
-- ProjectRootFilter: A list of file extensions to exclude from the project.
-- CodePrompt: A prompt to be used when generating code.
-- SummaryPrompt: A prompt to be used when generating a project summary.
+- ProjectRootFilter: A string that specifies the pattern to match project root directories.
-- ReadmePrompt: A prompt to be used when generating a README file.
+- ModuleMatch: A string that specifies whether to match files based on directory or package name.
-- PackagePrompt: A prompt to be used when generating a package file.
+- StopWords: A list of strings that should be ignored when matching files.
+- CodePrompt, SummaryPrompt, PackagePrompt, ReadmePrompt: Strings that specify prompts for code, summary, package, and readme files, respectively.
-- RootPath: The root directory of the project.
+- RootPath: A string that specifies the root path of the project.
-- ModuleMatch: A regular expression to match the module name.

 ## GetProjectConfig

-The GetProjectConfig function reads the configuration from files and returns a ProjectConfig struct.
+The GetProjectConfig function takes the current directory and a boolean flag as input.
+It walks through all .toml files in the current directory and its subdirectories and returns the first ProjectConfig that matches the given criteria.
+If no matching ProjectConfig is found, it returns an error.

 ## BuildPackageFiles

-The BuildPackageFiles function takes a ProjectConfig struct and returns a map of package files to their corresponding source files.
-It builds the package files based on the ModuleMatch provided in the ProjectConfig struct.
+The BuildPackageFiles function takes a ProjectConfig as input and builds a map of package names to a list of file paths.
+The map is built based on the ModuleMatch field of the ProjectConfig.
+If ModuleMatch is "directory", it walks through the directory and collects all files that match the FileFilter.
+If ModuleMatch is "package_name", it parses the Go code and extracts the package name from the AST.

-## hasFilterFiles
+## hasFilterFiles and hasRootFilterFile

-The hasFilterFiles function takes a directory path and a list of file extensions as input and returns true if any of the filters are present in the directory.
+The hasFilterFiles and hasRootFilterFile functions check if any files in the given directory match the given filters.
+They return true if a matching file is found, false otherwise.

+## Edge Cases

+- If no matching ProjectConfig is found, the package will return an error.
+- If the ModuleMatch field is not "directory" or "package_name", the package will return an error.
+- If the FileFilter or ProjectRootFilter fields are not provided, the package will return an error.

-## hasRootFilterFile
+## Project Package Structure

-The hasRootFilterFile function takes a directory path and a list of file extensions as input and returns true if any of the filters are present in the directory.
+- project_config/*.toml